 The provost makes the final decision regarding the awarding of tenure.

 In cases where the faculty member is being appointed as the result of an administrative search (e.g., dean, vice provost) in which the references or letters of recommendation are likely to be quite different than in a typical senior hire, the ETRC will gather one additional independent review, for a total of three.

-The FPC will include information about the number of all expedited tenure cases considered over the course of the year in its annual report to the UO Senate.
+The FPC will include information about the number of all expedited tenure cases considered over the course of the year in its annual report to the University of Oregon Senate.